kikrishn/Blog/_posts/2021-05-05-initial-polynomial-proofs.md

 _know_ the formula is true for matrices over a field!
 So the formula is true for us, and the claim follows for all rings.
 <span style="float:right">$\lrcorner$</span>

-It turns out this exact example is _also_ worked out in Artin's "Algebra" (ch.
-12.3) with a discussion of Permanence of Identities.

 ---